Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 # 💻 Internships
 - *2024.09 - Now*, LLM algorithm researcher, [Baidu](https://www.baidu.com/), China.
   1. Focus on developing strategies aligned with Baidu’s core dual-engine (search + feed) business model, enhancing the end-to-end feed recommendation experience and providing platform-based recommendation services.
   2. Conduct research on cutting-edge technologies in data mining and statistical learning, applying them to solve and optimize real-world problems.
-	3. Develop large-scale machine learning algorithms and their parallel implementations, advancing core technologies for extensive machine learning applications.
-	4. Gain a deep understanding of user needs and behavior patterns to enhance recommendation effectiveness using advanced generative AI techniques (e.g., deep learning, natural language processing), thereby improving user experience and platform engagement.
+  3. Distributed computing.
+Using google mapper-reducer architecture for data producing and data analysing.

 - *2023.06 - 2023.12*, LLM Intern, [Frontis（衔远科技）](https://frontis.cn/), China.
   1. Responsible for uplifting the performance of LLMs by SFT using the Slurm cluster.